liferay/alloyui.com/README.md

 Go to the branch you want to deploy and run `yogi alloy --site-deploy`, now you can see your changes live at [alloyui.com](http://alloyui.com/).

 > **Note:** Make sure you've commited everything before running this command.

+## Bonus

+We use a template engine called [Eco (.eco)](https://github.com/sstephenson/eco), so you should definitely install a syntax highlight for it on your code editor.